mo-to-la/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that displays the 10 newest files in the current directory Script that takes a list of words as input and prints only words that appear exactly once Script that display lines containing the pattern “root” from the file /etc/passwd
+Script that displays the 10 newest files in the current directory Script that takes a list of words as input and prints only words that appear exactly once Script that display lines containing the pattern “root” from the file /etc/passwd Script that isplay the number of lines that contain the pattern “bin” in the file /etc/passwd